KenBigelow/BCNET-2024-Spack-Container-Workshop/docs/source/index.rst

 .. code-block:: console

-  $ apptainer exec spack-user-dcm2niix.sif dcm2niix -h
+  $ apptainer exec --fakeroot spack-user-ffmpeg.sif ffmpeg -h

-Here we see that the dcm2niix package is installed and ready for use withing the container we built.
+Here we see that the ffmpeg package is installed and ready for use withing the container we built.

 Building Apptainer containers from scratch